mozilla-extensions/firefox-translations/docs/INSTALL.md

   - With Firefox Nightly English edition, visit a page in either Spanish or Estonian, eg https://www.mozilla.org/es-ES/ or https://www.mozilla.org/et/
   - With Firefox Nightly German edition, visit a page in English, eg https://www.mozilla.org/en-US/
 - Press Translate in the translation infobar that pops up
+  - Note: For non-english editions of Nightly, one must eliminate EN and EN-US from the accepted languages (from the Language section of about:preferences, more precisely from the Webpage Language Settings) for the infobar to show

 <!--
 ## Chrome - Cross-browser UI